BlockchainLabsNZ/bluzelle-contracts/BlockchainLabsNZ_Audit_Report.md

 To further satisfy test coverage, both `BluzelleToken.sol` and `BluzelleTokenSale.sol` were deployed onto the Kovan Test Network to achieve simulation of a mock sale.
 This can be viewed in the [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/bluzelle-contracts/blob/master/Kovan_Tests.md) checklist.

 The developers have followed common best practices, as well as made some improvements upon existing frameworks.
 We were pleased to see a demonstrated awareness for compiling contracts in a modular format to avoid confusion.

-The only area we suggest for improvement are attaching a README.md with deployment and crowdsale participation instructions, this does not affect the security of the contracts.